siran/writing/books/The Emergence of Self/The Emergence of Self - 002 The Loop.md

 At this primitive stage, it is acceptable to say that the self is the loop.
 But that sentence must be handled carefully.
 Later chapters will distinguish the loop itself from the imprints through which it experiences body and world.
-The loop does have a physical support.
-But what the loop recognizes as "the body" is already an internally organized imprint of that support: a stabilized pattern by which the loop tracks its own boundary, reach, vulnerability, and continuity.
-The self is not identical either to the bare support or to the body-imprint taken in isolation.
-It is the recurrent organization carried by the support and steered through such imprints.
+The body is not the primitive condition of the loop.
+It is a later self-identifying image the loop may form and consult.
+The self is not identical to that body-imprint.
+It is the recurrent organization that can survive, learn, and steer whether or not such an image has yet become explicit.

 This matters because the loop can outstrip any particular local signal.
 Once a system closes over itself, incoming events no longer determine it one by one.